That time when an elephant got loose in Wilmington for a few days

 Then came the rampage.

-Sometime after the show, a four-ton, 110-year-old (!?) elephant named Topsy got loose.
+Sometime after the show on October 9, a four-ton, 110-year-old (!?) elephant named Topsy got loose.
 It’s not exactly clear how.
 The local newspaper, the Wilmington Morning Star, didn’t give a reason.
 Reports in newspapers elsewhere said Topsy got pissed off after someone gave her tobacco when she’d been expecting a peanut.
 The Associated Press had a completely different story.
 Its report said she was being loaded into her railroad car when a pack of wild dogs nearby started barking at her, making her nervous.
 Then someone fired a pistol.
 Topsy backed off the ramp and started to chase the dogs, which scurried into a backyard.
 To get at them, Topsy trampled fences and plants and put some large dents in nearby cars.
 Her message was clear: Don’t start no shit, won’t be no shit.

 Calls started coming in to a very confused police department.
 A woman on Carolina Avenue stated that there was an elephant in her backyard.
 The officers on the other end of the line talked about what to do.
 Before they could decide, a woman came back to say that the elephant had left.
 Up at 20th and Princess, another caller said the elephant had trampled his fences.
 A man in an alleyway apartment thought there was an earthquake, and, upon being told well actually it was an elephant, became even more confused.
 At one point, Topsy was laden with rampage flotsam and jetsam.
 One citizen reported that she was running around with a chicken coop around her neck like a yoke.